Thenemex/Thaumic-Industries-2-Core/README.md

   - Added compatibility with most modded axes for Garden Trees's post recipes
   - Replaced the background map with a translucent texture in FTBU & ServerUtil GTNH Chunk Claim GUI
   - Removed the potion effect of Armor Stripping from Witchery

+  - And many more !
+I was getting tired of filling this list over time x)

 ### Required mods :
 This mod requires to have Thaumcraft 4 and NemexLib installed to be able to run.